Different cultures from around the world have described emotions and feelings you never thought about. In this article, you will learn some of them.

 We live in an age where science is at its peak and we are making more amazing discoveries than ever before.
 This is especially true of neuroscience, which in recent years has advanced dramatically.

 Scientists have conducted extensive research into brain imaging and can now locate with exact precision where in our brains certain emotions and feelings originate from.

 One such researcher is Tiffany Watt-Smith from the Centre for the History of the Emotions and Queen Mary University in London.

-“It’s this idea that what we mean by ‘emotion’ has evolved,” Smith tells Science of Us.
+“It’s this idea that what we mean by ‘emotion’ has evolved,” Smith says.
 “It’s now a physical thing — you can see a location of it in the brain.”